facebook/ThreatExchange/python-threatexchange/CONTRIBUTING.md

 ## Submit a PR
 Once you are happy with your changes and ready for a PR, you can submit a PR to the main project.
-In most cases you’ll be looking to compare against the Master branch, but there are instances where you’re making changes that you want to go into a specific branch.
+In most cases you’ll be looking to compare against the Main branch, but there are instances where you’re making changes that you want to go into a specific branch.
 Make sure when submitting your PR that you choose the right destination branch.